 How to Apply

 Dogs for Diabetics (D4D) trains medical assistance dogs to alert insulin-dependent diabetics to impending low blood sugar (Hypoglycemia).
-The client is required to attend and pass approximately 150 hours of instructional classes, and keep extensive blood sugar and activity records.
-Training classes are held per a defined schedule over a training period that can extend for up to 3 months.
+The client is required to attend and pass approximately 130 hours of instructional classes.
+Training classes are held on weekends per a defined schedule over a training period that can extend for 3 months.
 Dogs will be placed as they are matched with individual clients during the training class or after its completion.
 Placement with a dog may wait until an appropriate dog is matched with the individual.
-It can take up to 1 year after dog placement for the person/dog team to graduate.
-Thereafter, the team must periodically attend a regional support group, as well as participate in an annual recertification class to maintain their medical assistance dog status.
+Thereafter, the team must periodically attend a regional support group, as well as participate in an annual re-certification class to maintain their medical assistance dog status.

 As a volunteer based organization, we look to our clients to remain involved with D4D in order to continue providing medical assistance dogs to other diabetics.